StephenCleary/blog-stephencleary-dotcom/blog/_posts/2016-03-29-displaying-store-data.md

 Now let's move to the `TodoList` component.
 We want this component to get the collection of todo items from the store, and then pass each one down to a `TodoItem` instance.

-Let's connect it to the store first, using [Redux's `connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options):
+Let's connect it to the store first, using [Redux's `connect`](https://github.com/reactjs/react-redux/blob/master/docs/api.md#connectmapstatetoprops-mapdispatchtoprops-mergeprops-options) (in `components/todoList.jsx`):

 	import React from 'react';
 	import { connect } from 'react-redux';